nsoliven/LockSmithCPP/README.md

 ## IMPORTANT NOTES:
 1. **DATA IS NOT SECURE YET**
    - Data in the password manager is currently NOT hashed in any way.
-   - Will be stored secrurely in the future, development on database is first
+   - Will be stored secrurely in the future, development on database is the priority.

 ## User Installation